-- the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
+- the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator(s) /significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse; - that sexual violence and sexual harassment can take place within intimate personal relationships between children - importance of understanding intra familial harms and any necessary support for siblings following incidents - whether there are ongoing risks to the victim, other children, adult students or school staff; informing parents/carers (unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
+Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse; - that sexual violence and sexual harassment can take place within intimate personal relationships between children - importance of understanding intra familial harms and any necessary support for siblings following incidents - whether there are ongoing risks to the victim, other children, adult students or school staff; - informing parents/carers (unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
 For instance, teachers may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence or harassment.